IBT-learning/full-stack-software-engineering-2024/5-database/assignments/db-assignment-1.md

-# Server Assignment #1: mongodb practice
+# Database Assignment #1: mongodb practice

 We're going to set up a very simple server, connect to the database, and add some data.
 I didn't show this in the lesson, but the driver methods that get the database and collection are actually "get or create" methods.
 That means that if you try to get a database or collection that doesn't exist, mongodb will actually create them for you.
 In this exercise we'll create a new database and collection through the mongodb driver.